 That first line where it mentions “all-consuming feeling” is a powerful description.
-It really gives you a visual of why FOMO can be so deadly to your finances.
-It’s basically just that feeling that overwhelms you.
+It gives you a visual of why FOMO can be so deadly to your finances.
+It’s just that feeling that overwhelms you.
 The feeling comes from seeing friends or people in your social circle who you feel are doing better, know something you don’t, or possess something better.

-Which brings me back to “How to deal with money FOMO?”.
+This brings me back to “How to deal with money FOMO?”.

 The very first thing we must do is admit these feelings.
 They are perfectly normal and the best of us will get that at times.
-By acknowledging that we have these feeling it will help us better understand them and ourselves.
+By acknowledging that we have these feelings it will help us better understand them and ourselves.
 This is a key step when figuring out how to deal with money FOMO.
 This will also help with just regular FOMO not just money FOMO.

 I like to take a moment and breathe in deep, then slowly breathe out.
 I try to let my stomach fill up with air as I focus my mind on my breath and how my belly feels filling up with air.
 As I breathe out I feel the stress leaving the body and then tension in my muscles slowly releasing.

 This allows my mind to refocus and my body to be in a position of self-awareness.
-It’s basically taking a few moments to meditate.
+It’s taking a few moments to meditate.
 Often we make some of the worse choices when we just react vs allowing ourselves time to collectively think.

 Once we understand this we can get to the core root of the problem.
 Which is the feeling of unhappiness.
 That is the root cause of FOMO, it’s also the first step in how to deal with money FOMO.
 We must be able to realize this feeling is just us being unhappy at that moment.
 That feeling is ok and a normal part of life.